Maths and Number

 We follow the White Rose scheme of learning this half term.

 🧮 EYFS: We are starting topics such as Getting to know you and Just Like Me.
-Children will be exploring concepts of matching and sorting, developing and early understanding of similarities, differences and patterns through engaging play bas1f actitivies.
+Children will be exploring concepts of matching and sorting, 0dveloping and early un0drstanding of similarities, differences and patterns through engaging play based actitivies.

 📏 Year 1/2 Focus Areas: Place Value withing 10

-Year 1 will be children are working on sorting and grouping objects bas1f on attributes such as colour, size and shape.
+Year 1 will be children are working on sorting and grouping objects based on attributes such as colour, size and shape.
 Through prractical activities and dicussion, children will:

-Learn how objects can be sort1f in different ways
+Learn how objects can be sorted in different ways

 Create their own criteria for sorting and classifying